This article explains how you can transfer time off to DATEV via the DATEV integration.

 - Public tasks

-Time off that are not carried over
+Time off that is not carried over

 - Short-time work